UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 the left endpoints judgmentally equal, and then proceed by reasoning with the groupoid-laws of the underlying identity types.

-#### The groupoidal laws for the strictly left unital concatenation operation
+#### The groupoidal laws for the judgmentally left unital concatenation operation

 ```agda
 module _